-Two major trends characterize the world trading system today.
-On the one hand, it is increasingly structured by preferential trade agreements (PTAs), of which there are close to 300 today, and a new one almost every month (Calvo-Pardo, et al. 2009).
-On the other hand, international trade has increasingly involved "trade in tasks" within global value chains (GVCs).
-Rules of origin (RoO) stand in the middle of these two major trends and have the potential to make them incompatible, because they constrain the sourcing choices of multinational firms along regional patterns dictated by existing PTAs, whereas GVC optimization may call for different choices.
-One of the challenges of multilateralizing regionalism-an expression coined by Baldwin (2006)-is to prevent RoOs from working at cross-purposes with the rise of GVCs.
+Two major trends characterise the world trading system today.
+On the one hand, it is increasingly structured by preferential trade agreements (PTAs), of which there are close to 300 today, and a new one almost every month (Calvo-Pardo et al., 2009).
+On the other hand, international trade has increasingly involved 'trade in tasks' within global value chains (GVCs).
+Rules of origin (ROO) stand in the middle of these two major trends and have the potential to make them incompatible, because they constrain the sourcing choices of multinational firms along regional patterns dictated by existing PTAs, whereas GVC optimisation may call for different choices.
+One of the challenges of 'multilateralising regionalism' - an expression coined by Baldwin (2006) - is to prevent ROO from working at cross-purposes with the rise of GVCs.

-The issues are salient in East Asia and the Pacific (EAP), where regionalism is a relatively recent phenomenon (see Kimura 2010) but is spreading rapidly.
-Since the creation of the ASEAN Free Trade Area (AFTA) in 1992, the drive for regional trade liberalization has accelerated, in particular after the Asian currency crisis of the late 1990s.
-Although the tariff-elimination schedule was more progressive in ASEAN than for instance in NAFTA, it proceeded largely on time, and tariff elimination between the six founding members was largely completed by 2010, i.e. only two years after the scheduled date, and covered over 90 percent of intra-bloc trade (Calvo-Pardo, et al. 2010).
+The issues are salient in East Asia and the Pacific (EAP), where regionalism is a relatively recent phenomenon (see Kimura, 2010) but is spreading rapidly.
+Since the creation of the ASEAN Free Trade Area (AFTA) in 1992, the drive for regional trade liberalisation has accelerated, in particular after the Asian currency crisis of the late 1990s.
+Although the tariff-elimination schedule was more progressive in the Association of Southeast Asian Nations (ASEAN) than for instance in the North American Free Trade Agreement (NAFTA), it proceeded largely on time, and tariff elimination between the six founding members had been largely completed by 2010, i.e. only two years after the scheduled date, and covered over 90 percent of intra-bloc trade (Calvo-Pardo et al., 2010).
+ASEAN+1 arrangements with its main trading partners were concluded and in effect in 2010.
+By January 2010, ASEAN had five ASEAN+1 FTAs with its main trading partners - the Australia and New Zealand (AANZFTA), the China (ACFTA), the Japan (AJCEP), the Korea (AKFTA), and the India (AIFTA).
 ASEAN+3 and ASEAN+6 initiatives have gained momentum with their upgrading to so-called track-1 level (government-to-government).
-Finally, the TPP, launched in 2006 by Brunei, Chile, New Zealand and Singapore as Pacific-4 has gained considerable momentum and visibility with President Obama's 2011 announcement that the U.S. would join (in September 2008, the US firstly announced to join the negotiations in early 2009).
-Given that MFN tariffs are still substantial in at least some of the member countries, tariff preference margins can make a difference.
+Given that Mostfavoured nation (MFN) tariffs are still substantial in at least some of the member countries, tariff preference margins can make a difference.